pradyunsg/pradyunsg.github.io/content/about.md

 [Python] programming language.
 {{% /AboutItem %}}

+{{% AboutItem name="[Flit]" context="maintainer" time="2021 - present" %}}
+Flit is a simple way to put Python packages and modules on PyPI.
+It tries to require less thought about packaging and help you avoid common mistakes.
+{{% /AboutItem %}}

 {{% AboutItem name="[sphinx-inline-tabs]" context="creator" time="2020 - present" %}}
 sphinx-inline-tabs is a [Sphinx] plugin, that provides simple and easy-to-use tabs for inline content; for use in technical documentation.